The range of business drivers varies enormously from business to business. For example:

 Maintaining a healthy gross profit margin is critically important.
 If your margins are falling, then you need to pinpoint why this is happening so you can take corrective action.
 The cause could be any number of things, such as higher input prices, a changing product mix, production inefficiencies or offering too many discounts.

 Your working capital

 Working capital is the cash in the bank you need to pay the bills.
 To make sure you don't run out, calculate how much extra working capital you require to fund each extra 10% increase in monthly sales.
-If you don't have sufficient finance available, meet with your NAB Small Business Banker to discuss possible funding options.
+If you need additional finance, we may have a business loan that could help.
+Meet with your NAB Small Business Banker to discuss possible funding options.

 If you have overdue debts it's a sign that all is not well, especially if any of your customers are likely to default and leave you out of pocket.
 If your debtors' book is large and bad debts could place your whole business in danger of going bust, then it is a key driver to monitor.
 Pay close attention to your debt collection system and implement necessary improvements immediately.

 An effective way to control debtors is to produce an aged list of debtors every week, showing which bills are overdue, and by how many days.
 Any payments that are overdue, suspect, or simply large should be highlighted and tracked so you can take prompt action.
 The key is consistency – late payers should know that you will unfailingly contact them.

 Good stock control allows you to keep relatively low inventory levels while still keeping customers happy.
 A photographic retailer realised that their suppliers were providing a very reliable one-day turn-around for stock replacement.
 This meant the business needed to hold only one or two of each camera model, reducing their inventory by $30,000.